gpsinsight/api-driver-documentation/Documentation.md

 + Response 200

 + Request (application/json)
-    If the serial number has a driver assigned, response will contain a session token
+    If the hardware_key has a driver assigned, response can contain a session token, doing the session generation in one step.

+    + Headers

+            Get-Record: true
     + Body

             {
                 "ref_id": 76,
-                "serial_number": 12345678
+                "hardware_key": 123456789101112
             }

 + Response 200